 Spend a day

-Explore deeper into the garden
+Explore deeper into the garden.

 The garden is not only filled with flowers, but also tourists.
-Obviously, this is to be expected.
+This is to be expected.
 But here’s a secret tip: The further you are from the entrance, the less crowded it is.
 Not everyone is willing to go beyond and into the remote areas of the garden.
 So grab the chance and stroll a little further.